Ping Tom Memorial Park

-Ping Tom Memorial Park is a 17.24 acre public urban park in Chicago's Chinatown neighborhood, in South Side, Chicago.
-It is part of the Chicago Park District (CPD).
-The park was dedicated in honor of Ping Tom (1935–1995), a leading Chinatown businessman and civic leader, on October 2, 1999.

-Located on the south bank of the Chicago River, the park is divided into three sections by defunct Santa Fe rail track and 18th Street.
+Ping Tom Memorial Park (譚繼平紀念公園) is a 17.24 acre public urban park in Chicago's Chinatown, owned and operated by the Chicago Park District (CPD).
+Located on the south bank of the Chicago River, the park is divided into three sections by a Santa Fe rail track and 18th Street.
+Currently, only development in the area south of 18th Street has been completed.
 It was designed by Ernest C. Wong of Site Design Group and features a pagoda-style pavilion, bamboo gardens, and a playground.
-A bronze bust of Ping Tom is installed near the park's pavilion.
-Phase I was completed in 1999, and Phase II was completed in 2011.
-The fieldhouse was completed in 2013.
+The park is named in honor of prominent Chinatown businessman and civic leader Ping Tom; a bronze bust of Tom is installed near the park's pavilion.

-Overview

 In 1962, the construction preparations for the Dan Ryan Expressway demolished the only two parks in the Chinatown area (Hardin Square and Stanford Park).
-Sun Yat-sen Playlot Park, a small, 1/3 acre park, was created in the mid-1970s; however, the community wanted a larger open park space.

-The Chinese American Development Corporation, a private real estate firm formed by Ping Tom then purchased a former 32 acre rail yard in 1989.
-After construction of Chinatown Square began on this property, the CPD purchased approximately 6 acre of unused land along the Chicago River in 1991, along with an additional 6 acre that extended along the river north of 18th Street.

-The southern-half of the area then underwent significant renovation, as the retaining wall along the river was repaired and an at-grade rail crossing was installed at the park's western boundary.
+Sun Yat-sen Playlot Park, a small, 1/3 acre park, was created in the mid-1970s, however, the community wanted a larger open park space.
+A private real estate firm formed by Ping Tom, then purchased a former 32 acre rail yard in 1989.
+After construction of Chinatown Square began on this property, the CPD purchased approximately 6 acre of unused land along the Chicago River in 1991, along with an additional 6 acre that extended along the river, north of 18th Street.
+The southern-half of the area then underwent significant development, as the retaining wall along the river was repaired and an at-grade rail crossing was installed at the park's western boundary.
 Construction then began in 1998 and concluded in fall 1999 at a total cost of $5 million.
 The park was officially opened on October 2, 1999.

-In 2002, the Chicago Park District acquired an additional 5 acre immediately east of the park's then-undeveloped northern half.
-The second stage of development, covering 11 acre north of 18th Street was completed in 2011, and included the area's shoreline and access points.
+In 2002, the Chicago Park District acquired 5 acre additional immediately east of the park's undeveloped northern half.
+The second development-stage of the park's nearly 11 acre undeveloped north of 18th Street was completed in 2011, and included development of the area's shoreline and access points.
 In September 2009, a $10 million budget was approved to start development on the 6 acre area along the Chicago River.
-The boathouse was opened on June 9, 2013, while the field house was opened later that year on October 14, 2013.
+The boathouse was opened on June 9, 2013.
+A new field house is under construction and is expected to open in September 2013.

-The park is served by a water taxi operated by Wendella Boats (Chicago Water Taxi).
-It is the southernmost stop, with other stops at Madison Avenue (Ogilvie Station), Chicago Riverwalk, Michigan Avenue, Goose Island, and River North.